nasuni-labs/nasuni-api-utilities/README.md

 Uses PowerShell to update an existing host option for an NFS export.
 Use the list exports NMC API endpoint or the ExportAllNFSExportsToCSV script to obtain the export_id and host_option_id. \
 **Required Inputs**: NMC hostname, username, password, filer_serial, volume_guid, export_id, host_option_id, readonly, hostspec, accessMode, perfMode, secOptions\
 **Compatibility**: NMC 21.2 or higher required\
+**Notes**: After updating NFS host options, the host option ID will change.
+Perform a new listing of exports/IDs before subsequent host options updates.\
 **Name**: UpdateExportHostOption.ps1

 ### Export All NFS Exports and Settings to CSV